ansell/csvsum/README.md

 * outputField : The label of the output field that the results of this row will be assigned to.
 * line : The values from the current line being processed from the input file, in the same order as the inputHeaders list.

+The scripts also have access to two helper functions to get a specific column and to filter an entire line:

+* col : Called using the syntax col('columnName'), and returns the value for that column on the current line
+* filter : Called using the syntax filter(), and will make the line not appear in the results and short-circuit processing of the line for mapping purposes

 # Access Mapper

 ## Usage